 This approach is fine, but it is far from optimal.
 According to the Marketing Agency Growith Report 2018, 67% of agencies intend to hire more staff in the upcoming year.
-When your firm becomes more skilled in forecasting sales, managing growth, and selling retainer-based work.
-You can better predict your financial health six or even 12 months in advance, which means you also can predict hiring needs.
+When your firm becomes more skilled in forecasting sales, managing growth, and selling retainer-based work, you can better predict your financial health six or even 12 months in advance, which means you also can predict hiring needs.

 - Understanding the roles of employees & their goals alignment

 - Showcasing the impact of staff’s functions to the overall organization

 - Outlining the communication pathway throughout the organization

 - Communicating career movement & development for retaining talent

 - Highlighting workflows to ensure communication & collaboration in teams